reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 }
 ```

-In the next section we'll look at how to create a mock `UserRepository` instance so that
+There's a piece missing, yet, and that is how to mock away the `UserRepository` instance
-we can test the `RegisterUseCase` class without relying on an actual `UserRepository`
+our class under test depends on, because we don't want to rely on the real thing, which
-that would in turn rely on a database.
+probably needs a connection to a database.

 # Using Mockito to Mock Dependencies